maxbah/CryptoCrawler/README.md

 # CryptoCrawler

-Live Bitcoin price poller with simple moving average and retry logic
+Live Coins (by default=Bitcoin) price poller with simple moving average and retry logic

-A Python tool that polls the [CoinGecko API](https://www.coingecko.com/en/api) every second to retrieve the current price of Bitcoin (BTC) in USD by default, but there is an option to easily change to another coin, displays a (SMA - simple moving average) of the last 10 prices, and handles errors with exponential backoff.
+A Python tool that polls the [CoinGecko API](https://www.coingecko.com/en/api) every interval in seconds to retrieve the current price of coin (default=Bitcoin) in USD, but there is an option to easily change to another coin or even poll several coins,
+displays a (SMA - simple moving average) of the last 10 prices, and handles errors with exponential backoff.
+Errors save to appropriated log file

 ---